atahanuz/lol_chatbot/README.md

 - Python 3.8+
 - OpenAI API Key (you can configure the app use other providers or a locally running LLM)
 - Dependencies listed in `requirements.txt`

+## Planned Features

+- Support Dota2 and other MOBA games
+- Allow be

 ## Acknowledgments